-Net Medical Expenses Tax Offset Phase Out
+Net Medical Expenses Tax Offset - Phased Out from Aug 1, 2019

 In the 2013-14 Federal Budget the finance minister announced that it will phase out the net medical expenses tax offset and in the meantime, means tests will be applied to reduce the total rebates paid.
 At that time, the minister advised that as of July 1st 2015, these rebates would no longer exist.
 It appears that they do still but the hurdle rates and conditions are higher - see below.